 - Compare and contrast the ways that technology and innovations change cities and the way city planners must plan for cities, from the aqueduct to the railroad and the automobile.

 - Critically evaluate how historical urban planning movements were successful but also where they failed.

 - Recognize and assess the relationships between city planning, the economy, politics, and society to understand the way in which industrial innovation gave rise to revolutions and transformative social movements that link to the contemporary urban world.

-This course explores the development of the city and city planning from 1900 to the outbreak of World War II in 1939.
-This was an era where modern ideas, technologies, and politics came together as planning and cities were dramatically reshaped by planners (as opposed to previous eras, where the place-makers had been architects and designers).
-Spatial planning is born—the marriage of physical form (architecture and design) with social, cultural, economic, and environmental aspects.
-The 1920s and 1930s produce a flurry of utopian ideas and visions, but darkness approaches as political divisions and extreme ideology plunge the world into conflict.
-The suburb is a new urban form, stretching cities in new ways.
+"Introduction to City Planning 2: Modern Ideas of City Planning (1900-1939)" explores the development of the city and city planning from 1900 to the outbreak of World War II in 1939.
+This was an era where modern ideas, technologies, and politics came together as urban planning and cities were dramatically reshaped by planners (as opposed to previous eras, when the place-makers had been architects and designers).